240 mm trench mortar: US use

 David Lupton's Sons Co manufactured the weapon in the United States during World War I. They were used by nine trench mortar battalions of the Coast Artillery Corps.

 The US version appears to have been a direct copy of the Mortier de 240 mm LT, i.e. with longer barrel and propellant charge loaded into the breech via a brass cartridge case, was also produced late in the war but it is doubtful whether any were actually used in combat.
 The December 1917 manual describes the weapon as "9.45 inch" but makes clear it is the French 240 mm they are describing that the US has adopted.
 The bomb is described as weighing 180 lb, with an explosive charge of 90 lb and range from 660 to 2500 yd.

 The March 1918 manual describes the Bomb, Model 1916, Type T, weight 183 lb, explosive 93 lb, length 1.02 m.
 Barrel and breech weighing 690 lb, carriage 448 lb, base 764 lb, timber platform 5720 lb.
 Propellant charges of 800 grams Ballistite + 15 grams F-3 black powder for 750–1,400 meters, and 1250 grams Ballistite + 15 grams F-3 for 1,100–2,200 meters.
 This figure agrees with the charge quoted for the mortar in French use for maximum range.

 "Separate loading ammunition" was used i.e. the mortar bomb was a separate unit from the propellant cartridge case, which was flanged, brass, 9.776 inches long x 6.67 in diameter (248.3 by 169.4 mm).
 The bomb was loaded into the barrel muzzle.
 The cartridge containing propellant charge appropriate for the required range was loaded into the breech, similar to a howitzer.

-The mortar was fired by pulling a lanyard, which triggered a primer in the base of the cartridge case and ignited the propellant charge in the cartridge.
-The cartridge cases could be reused after cleaning and replacing the primer.
+The mortar was fired by pulling a lanyard, which activated a primer located in the base of the cartridge case, igniting the propellant charge inside.
+After firing, the cartridge cases could be reused following cleaning and replacement of the primer.

 Italian Use

-Italy used both the French CT and LT versions and produced their own long barrel version.
+Italy adopted and manufactured both the French CT (Bombarda da 240 C) and LT (Bombarda da 240 L) mortars.
+Mortar groups were established with 240 C, 240 L, and 58A (Mortier de 58 mm type 2) batteries, which were split in December 1916 into batteries of 58A and 240mm mortars.
+The 240mm battery consisted of 4 sections with 2 mortars each, and a combined staff of 7 officers, 215 men, 62 horses, a baggage wagon, and 4 bicycles.
+By the end of 1916 510 240mm mortars were still in service.
+After World War I ended some of the 240mm mortars were exported to Montenegro.